HPCE/hpce-2014-cw1/README.md

 You also have the ability to commit within your local repository, which allows you to track changes that you are making.
 I would encourage you to do this, but it is not required.

+**As an alternative, hit "Download Zip" to the right of this page.**

 Also, for those of you who have used git/github before, please do not fork into a publically visible